BM

 About BlackRock Health Sciences Trust

-BlackRock Health Sciences Trust is a closed-ended equity mutual fund launched by BlackRock, Inc. The $519.9M market capitalization puts BME squarely in small-cap range for its industry.
+BlackRock Health Sciences Trust is a closed-ended equity mutual fund launched by BlackRock, Inc. The company carries a $550.0M market cap, placing it firmly in the small-cap category.
 The fund is managed by BlackRock Advisors, LLC.

 Key stats